Matrix Completion Methods for Causal Panel Data Models: Patterns of Missing Data, Thin and Fat Matrices, and Horizontal and Vertical Regression

 \subsection{Patterns of Missing Data}

-In the statistics literature on matrix completion the focus is on settings with randomly missing values, allowing for general patterns on the matrix of missing data indicators (\citet{candes2010thepower,recht2011simpler}).
-In many social science applications, however, there is a specific structure on the missing data.
+In the statistics and computer science literatures on matrix completion the focus is typically on settings with randomly missing values, allowing for general patterns on the matrix of missing data indicators \citep{candes2010thepower,recht2011simpler}.
+In contrast in causal social science applications the missingness arises from treatment assignments and the choices that lead to these assignments.
+As a result are often specific structures on the missing data that depart substantially from complete randomness.